 People who eat less protein have been found to have weaker immune systems.
 Try to include foods that are rich in protein during every meal so you don’t fall susceptible to that cold that seems to be plaguing everyone else in the office.
-Here are 10 common mistakes that you probably making you sick.
+Here are 10 common mistakes that you probably make that actually make you sick.

 They keep their hands to themselves